Conditionals & If Clauses in English Grammar

 What is a conditional?

-Conditionals, also known as if clauses or conditional sentences, express a situation or condition and its possible result.
+Conditionals are if clauses: they express a situation or condition and its possible result.
 They are made up of two clauses; the conditional clause and the main clause.
 The former usually starts with the word if and sets out a condition, while the latter expresses what happens when this condition is fulfilled.
 The main clause usually contains a modal verb such as will or would.

-For a quick and handy overview of the different conditionals in English grammar, check out the table below.
+For a quick and handy overview of the different types of if-clauses in English grammar, check out the table below.
 Scroll down for more detail on each one.

 |Zero||present + present||If I have time, I help.||general truth/repeated action